mstksg/inCode/copy/entries/inside.md

     slightly less natural.

-    Still, it is worth being aware that `(>>=)` is a is a bit "different" from the rest of the pack of normal haskell function application and composition operators; it is unique in that it is the only one where the backwards form is more common than the normal one.
+    Still, it is worth being aware that `(>>=)` is a is a bit "different" from the rest of the pack of normal Haskell function application and composition operators; it is unique in that it is the only one where the backwards form is more common than the normal one.